-At the recommendation of our Compensation Committee, the Board is seeking stockholder approval of amendments to our 2016 Incentive Compensation Plan (the "2016 Plan") to increase the total number of shares of common stock authorized for issuance under the 2016 Plan by 2,800,000 and correspondingly to increase the maximum number of shares that may be delivered under the 2016 Plan as a result of the exercising of incentive stock options.
-The 2016 Plan was originally approved by stockholders on August 4, 2016
+At the recommendation of our Compensation Committee, the Board is seeking stockholder approval of amendments to our 2016 Incentive Compensation Plan (the "2016 Plan") to increase the total number of shares of common stock authorized for issuance under the 2016 Plan by 1,740,000 shares and correspondingly to increase the maximum number of shares that may be delivered under the 2016 Plan as a result of the exercising of incentive stock options.
+The 2016 Plan was originally approved by stockholders on August 4, 2016.
+The stockholders approved an amendment to the 2016 Plan on August 8, 2019 to increase the number of shares of common stock authorized under the 2016 Plan by 2,800,000 shares.

-Purpose of the 2016 Plan
+Summary of the 2016 Plan

-The Board believes that the approval of the amendments to our 2016 Plan is critical for our pay-for-performance compensation programs.
-Since fiscal 2010, our primary use of equity has been tied to awards earned pursuant to our long-term incentive program.
-Except for equity issued in connection with executive-level new hires and promotions, we have not issued any discretionary equity awards since fiscal 2010.
-We have used our long-term incentive program as a means to provide a source of equity to attract, retain and reward our management team.
+Since fiscal 2010, our primary use of equity has been tied to awards granted pursuant to our long-term incentive program ("LTIP").
+We have used our LTIPs as a means to provide a source of equity to attract, retain and reward our management team.
 The 2016 Plan provides us the ability to give participants important incentive and reward opportunities designed to enhance our profitable growth.

-Availability of shares under the 2016 Plan is also needed for our directors to satisfy the requirement under our Fourth Amended and Restated Non-Employee Director Compensation Plan (the "Director Plan") that our directors receive 50% of their annual retainer in the form of equity ("Required Equity").
-Pursuant to Nasdaq rules, shares under the Director Plan are not available for this purpose, therefore we can only issue Required Equity to our directors from a stockholder-approved plan.
-If the amendments to our 2016 Plan are not approved, we will not be able to issue Required Equity to directors.
+Availability of shares under the 2016 Plan is also needed for our independent directors to satisfy the requirement under our Fourth Amended and Restated Non-Employee Director Compensation Plan (the "Non-Employee Director Compensation Plan") that our directors receive 50% of their annual retainer in the form of equity ("Required Equity").
+Pursuant to Nasdaq rules, shares under the Non-Employee Director Compensation Plan are not available for this purpose, therefore we can only issue Required Equity to our directors from a stockholder-approved plan.